One Mineral Deficiency Associated with AFib

-From a nutritional perspective, AFib may occur because there are several imbalances with vitamins and minerals.
-These imbalances can cause the electrical imbalances.
+From a nutritional perspective, AFib may occur because there are several imbalances between vitamins and minerals.
+These imbalances can cause electrical imbalances.
 One of the most important minerals to correct and prevent AFib is calcium.
 Calcium helps regulate the heartbeat and assists in blood clotting.

 Stop the Excess Coffee Consumption

 Coffee may be tied to AFib as well.
-In one of my patients, he had been drinking five cups of coffee daily and felt his heart fluttering in his chest.
+One of my patients had been drinking five cups of coffee daily and felt his heart fluttering in his chest.
 He knew intuitively that the coffee was causing it.
 I advised him to cut out the coffee slowly to avoid caffeine withdrawal symptoms and increase his calcium and magnesium.
 The two minerals work well together; magnesium increases the absorption of calcium.